How to Reconstitute Peptides with Bacteriostatic Water

 Step 5 — Swirl, Do Not Shake

 Once the water is added, gently swirl the vial in a circular motion.
 Never shake a peptide vial.
-Aggressive agitation can cause mechanical shearing of the peptide chains, reducing potency.
-The powder should dissolve within 1–3 minutes of gentle swirling.
-If any particulates remain, let the vial sit at room temperature for 5–10 minutes, then swirl again.
+Vigorous shaking introduces mechanical stress and foam, both of which can shear peptide chains and accelerate denaturation, reducing potency.[6]
+The powder should fully dissolve within 1–3 minutes of gentle swirling.
+If any particulates remain, let the vial sit at room temperature for 5–10 minutes, then swirl again until you reach complete dissolution.

 Step 6 — Verify and Store

+Visual inspection is essential.
 The reconstituted solution should be clear and free of visible particles.
-If cloudiness persists after 10 minutes of gentle mixing, the peptide may be degraded or the water may be contaminated—discard and start fresh.
-Once dissolved, store the reconstituted vial in a refrigerator at 2–8°C. For detailed storage guidelines, see our peptide stability and storage guide.
+Cloudiness or particulates may indicate degradation or contamination—discard and start fresh.
+Once dissolved, store the reconstituted vial in a refrigerator at 2–8°C and protect it from light.
+For detailed storage guidelines, see our peptide stability and storage guide.

 Concentration Calculator — Get the Right Ratio